-Chairman Lienhoop opened the public hearing part of the meeting to hear questions or comments from the audience about the first reading of this Zoning Ordinance.
+Chairman Lienhoop opened the public hearing part of the meeting to hear questions or comments from the audience about the second reading of this Zoning Ordinance.
 Hearing no public comment, Chairman Lienhoop closed the public hearing part of the meeting.
-Commissioner Franke made a motion to approve the first reading of this Amended Zoning Ordinance.
+Commissioner Franke made a motion to approve the second reading of this Amended Zoning Ordinance implementing or adding changes.
 Commissioner Kleinhenz seconded the motion that passed unanimously.